 Preaching is at the center of the worship service.
 The sermons at CRBC are generally based on verse by verse expositions through whole books of the Bible.
-On Sunday mornings, we are currently in a series through Hebrews.
-On Sunday afternoons, we are in a series through the book of Acts.
+On Sunday mornings, we are currently in a series through the Gospel of John On Sunday afternoons, we are currently in a series through our church's confession of faith.
 You can listen to CRBC sermons and teaching on our sermonaudio website.

 What is the music like?

 The musical aspects of our worship focus on the congregational singing of hymns and psalms from the Trinity Hymnal and the Trinity Psalter.
 Musical accompaniment is minimal when used.